 “I did the first three,” Lappin said.
 “And many other gals went to college in pursuit of becoming a ‘Mrs.’”

 Lappin had bigger dreams, however.
-And, after taking inspiration from the University of Wisconsin-Madison, she turned those dreams into reality by going on to enjoy a successful career on Wall Street.
+And, after taking inspiration from the University of Wisconsin, she turned those dreams into reality by going on to enjoy a successful career on Wall Street.

-That’s just one of many stories alumni from the Class of 1964 will bring with them when they return to UW-Madison from Oct.
-9 to 11 when they celebrate their 50-year class reunion.
-More than 200 classmates are expected to commemorate this milestone moment and to reconnect with the campus and each other.
+These are among the many stories alumni from the Class of 1964 shared when they returned to campus this month to celebrate their 50-year class reunion, hosted by the Wisconsin Alumni Association.
+Nearly 250 classmates came back to commemorate this milestone moment and to reconnect with the campus and each other.

-Along with reminiscing, reunion-goers will partake in a variety of campus tours and the Wisconsin Alumni Association’s Day of Learning led by UW faculty; as well as sessions about how the 1960s are still affecting the world today, led by author and journalist David Maraniss and fellow 1964 graduate Jeff Greenfield, an award-winning author, journalist and former editor of The Daily Cardinal.
+Along with reminiscing, reunion-goers partook in a variety of campus tours and the Wisconsin Alumni Association’s Day of Learning, which included sessions about how the 1960s are still affecting the world today, led by author and journalist David Maraniss and fellow 1964 graduate Jeff Greenfield, an award-winning author, journalist and former editor of The Daily Cardinal.

-The highlight for many, though, will be a dinner event, at which Chancellor Rebecca Blank will welcome alumni to the Half Century Club.
-This time-honored tradition will also include awarding commemorative pins and recognizing the Class of 1964 gift.
-The gift supports the continuing development of the Lakefront Gateway, which combines the Memorial Union Reinvestment, Alumni Park, and One Alumni Place.
+The highlight for many, though, was a dinner event at which Chancellor Rebecca Blank welcomed alumni to the Half Century Club.
+This time-honored tradition also included awarding commemorative pins and recognizing the class gift of more than $235,000 raised.
+The Class of 1964 gift supports the continuing development of the Lakefront Gateway, which combines the Memorial Union Reinvestment, Alumni Park and One Alumni Place.